A Faithful Discretization of the Verbose Persistent Homology Transform: Codimension-Zero Reconstruction

-In this section, we give an overview of necessary background information, following the notation established in \cite{belton2018learning, belton2019reconstructing}.
-We assume that the reader is familar with homology groups (denoted $H_*(\cdot)$) and their Betti numbers~(denoted $\beta_*$).
+We assume that the reader is familiar with homology groups (denoted $H_*$) and their Betti numbers~(denoted $\beta_*$).
 For a more complete discussion on foundational computational topology, we refer the reader to~\cite{edelsbrunner2010computational,chazal2016structure}.

-\subsection{Lower-star Filtrations and Persistence}
+\subsection{Lower-Star Filtrations and Persistence}

-We define simplicial complexes, lower-star filtrations, and (augmented) persistence diagrams.
-For a more complete introduction to these topics, see \cite{edelsbrunner2010computational}.